coronalabs/CoronaViewer/README.md

 	${DROPBOX_FOLDER}/Apps/CoronaViewer

-NOTE: Only files in this location will be synchronized with your device.
+NOTE: This folder will be created by the CoronaViewer app when first run on the device and the Dropbox authorization is approved.
+Do not create this folder manually, nor remove the hidden files created by Dropbox.
+After the Dropbox authorization is complete, you can move your Corona project files into this folder.
+Only files in this location will be synchronized with your device.
 The rest of your Dropbox folder is __not__ visible to CoronaViewer.

 ### Running on device